rozek/y-localstorage/README.md

 This module implements a simple Yjs storage provider for browser-based applications which uses [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) for persistance.
 In addition to other database providers it

-* contains an `isSynced` property which reflects the current synchronization status and
+* contains an `isSynced` property which reflects the current synchronization status,
-* emits additional events (`sync-started`, `sync-continued` and `sync-finished`) which informs about synchronization progress.
+* emits additional events (`sync-started`, `sync-continued`, `sync-finished`` and `sync-aborted`) which informs about synchronization progress and

-Like other providers, however, it also lacks any error handling - which should normally exist in _every_ "database" implementation...
+* includes rudimentary error handling which breaks down the provider upon failure (which means that you have to re-incarnate the provider after the cause for this failure has been removed).

+`y-localstorage` always tries to keep your data safe and not to overwrite or even delete previously written updates.
+Even a failure normally only means that the last update could not be written but all the previous ones are still safe.

 **NPM users**: please consider the [Github README](https://github.com/rozek/y-localstorage/blob/main/README.md) for the latest description of this package (as updating the docs would otherwise always require a new NPM package version)